 |The back of the Nichiten games show the Nintendo copyright|

-The leaflet below shows the range of games included in the Nichiten Mini Game Series.
+The leaflets below shows the range of games included in the Nichiten Mini Game Series.

-According to this leaflet, the range included at least thirteen games licensed from Nintendo, as well as some other games added by Nichiten.
+According to these leaflet, the range included at least thirteen games licensed from Nintendo, as well as some other games added by Nichiten.

 Judging on their rarity these days, the Nichiten range was sold in much lower qualities than the Nintendo originals.